 As a business scale, the Security Pillar and Security Lens serve as a foundation for architecting secure cloud solutions that are adaptable, compliant, and resilient, enabling organizations to confidently navigate the cloud computing landscape.

-Reliability Pillar
+Reliability pillar

 Reliability in cloud architecture ensures that a system consistently performs its intended function correctly and consistently under a defined set of conditions.
 In the context of AWS, reliability focuses on setting up a cloud environment that can recover quickly from failures, dynamically acquire computing resources to meet demand, and mitigate disruptions such as network issues or faulty hardware.